saurabharch/lipo/README.md

 Sharp was the fastest option, and therefore I thought making a drop-in replacement that uses a powerful server would be satisfactory.

 Thus Lipo was born.

+## Deploy Yourself

+See the test folder for an example that shows how to use the middleware exposed as `Lipo.middleware`.

 ## Contributors